kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 **Disabling on kubelet:** the kubelet writes an empty value into the volume files and leaves the environment variables as they were.
 Containers keep running; they only stop being told what they were assigned.
 The node also stops declaring the feature, so the scheduler will not place further pods needing it there.

+Disabling the gate requires a kubelet restart, and on restart KEP-5328 re-admits every running pod against the node's declared features.
+By default a pod requiring a feature the node no longer declares is failed.
+This feature opts out of that default so that the pod is re-admitted and degraded instead of killed; the mechanism, its dependency on [kubernetes/kubernetes#142328](https://github.com/kubernetes/kubernetes/issues/142328), and the Alpha fallback used until it lands are described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+The answer above holds with either.

 ###### What happens if we reenable the feature if it was previously rolled back?

 **On kube-apiserver:** new pods referencing these values are accepted again.